COGS18/COGS18.github.io/assets/intro/syllabus.md

 Lectures will take place at their scheduled time for those who are able to attend.
 As typically occurs in COGS 18, students will be encouraged to follow along with the notes, will be given time to complete small coding challenges during lecture on their own, and will have the opportunity to see their classmates thoughts (via zoom polls, rather than with iclickers) during lecture.

 However, every lecture will also be recorded and shared so that students who are not able to or choose not to watch during the scheduled class time are still able to receive and digest all class materials.
+If a lecture recording ever fails during class, Prof Ellis will re-record a lecture, ensuring all students have access to the material.

 ### Coding Labs (10\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments and final project.
-Across the quarter there will be 6 different coding labs (week 2 through week 7).
+Across the quarter there will be 7 different coding labs (week 1 through week 7).

 Coding labs will be submitted in the same place as assignments using the same process; however, they will not be autograded for correctness.
 They will instead be spot-checked by instructional staff for concerted student effort.
 This means that if you make a concerted effort to complete at least 5 of these coding labs, you will receive full credit for coding labs.
 If you atempt 4 of these, you'll receive 5\% of the possible credit.
 If you attempt 3 or fewer, you will not receive coding lab credit.